AHMED-GAMAL-AG/LARAVEL_RESTFUL_API/README.md

 - error validation
 - oauth2 authentication using the passport package
 - authorization for data to be accessed by admins only
-- pagination for the data send in the response
+- pagination for the data sent in the response
 - events and sechdeuling
 - filter the data before sending it in the response
+- API versioning to future-proof the API.

 ## installation